Conceptual Designs Waiting to be Realised

 Combining rituals, with products, and customs with physical manifestations is what intrigues this architectural combine.
 The Three Muses bracelet and the Wishbone ring are a manifestation of these ideas from the above-mentioned thesis.

-Thomas designs till he finds the right solutions.
+Thomas designs until he finds the right solutions.
 Solutions that have to be exposed to a larger audience to experiment and experience and for that we will have to wait till Thomas and Maysaa are convinced that the time to market to a niche audience is here.

 Dr Thomas Modeen directs Scale to Marco Bruno of MOTOelastico, who practices architecture in Doha and Korea.